-Black & white photograph of HMS Tiree at sea during WWII.
+Black & white photograph of members of the crew of HMS Tiree during 1949.
+L-R: Edward Fordrey, Jock Fourbister, Joe Morrell.
 The ships bell and ensigns are on display at Tiree High School.

 Correspondence and photographs about HMS Tiree, 2012

 Correspondence from Edward Fordrey of Wimbledon who served on HMS Tiree disposing of shipwrecks just after WWII.
 Includes descriptions of the dangerous work he carried out and reprints of six photographs.
 The ships bell and ensigns are on display at Tiree High School.
 Four photographs digitised and accessioned separately R120-R123.

 Click here for letter extract

 Photograph of the cutter and crew from HMS Tiree, 1949